 The video cuts to Aqua, standing in front of an ornate stained glass window.
 It seems she is duelling with Terra and winning.
 Just then, there is a flash and we see the two duelling again in an abstract, white area.

 Next, we cut to Ventus in a white void, where the old gentleman and the masked young man from “Birth by sleep” step through a door.
 I believe I know which door this is (it’s a big door on the trio’s homeland), but it has no such symbolic purpose in the main game.
 I presume it’s used here as an analogue for the door from KH1?
-Many of this intro’s metaphors seem weak or confused, as though the cutscene was ordered very early in the game’s writing process.
+Many of this intro’s metaphors seem weak or confused, as though the cutscene was ordered not just early in development, but maybe even before they had finished first draft prep work!
+I guess that dev cycles are like that sometimes!
 The masked boy holds out his hand to Ven in emulation to Riku in the KH1 opening, and inside the boy’s visor, we see a… reflection?… of Ventus dropping a ball of light into watery void.

 We get a few more shots from the “Birth by sleep” secret ending, (When you walk away, you don’t hear me say, pleeeeeeeease oh baaaaaby, don’t freeze my friend’s head into a solid block of ice…).
 After this, we cut (pretty seamlessly, might I add) from Aqua in “Birth by sleep” to a new shot of her in white void, where Terra walks her by and she looks profoundly cut or shocked.
 A few beats later, Terra and Ven are chased through Castle Oblivion by an explosion as visuals from this game are projected onto the walls around them.
 The intro then implies that this scene of Terra and Ven is a vision that Aqua is having during the moments of “Birth by sleep.”

 After this, the cinematic reaches the part of “Birth by sleep” with Terra showing Xehanort’s yellow eyes.
 Now that we can’t rely on “Birth by sleep”‘s footage any longer, the rest is all new.
 We see our new trio falling through void as contractually obligated for a Kingdom Hearts opening.
+You sign up for the role and Tetsuya Nomura personally shows up to shove you off a cliff.
 They are surrounded by the many Keyblades from the badlands in “Birth by sleep,” as though the entire badlands setting of “Birth by sleep” fell away into this void wholesale!
 Ven is unconscious (as he was in “Birth by sleep”) and he slams into a Station of Awakening depicting himself.
 Moments later, the Station is shattered by the Kingdom Key and the Soul Eater before Terra and Aqua can land.
 Ven falls in slow motion and becomes a shooting star like Sora in KH1, falling past the sky in Destiny Islands, as a young Sora and Riku look on.
 This ends the intro.